Car vs Pedestrian Accident Injury Lawyer TN

 Contact our Knoxville Personal Injury Attorneys Today

 With more than 100 jury trials and a countless number of bench trials under their belts, the car accident attorneys of Greg Coleman Law understand what it takes to be successful in personal injury litigation.
-With a history of winning millions of dollars in verdicts and settlements for our clients, the Knoxville personal injury lawyers at our firm has spent years learning the ins and outs of Tennessee personal injury law.
+With a history of winning millions of dollars in verdicts and settlements for our clients, the Tennessee personal injury lawyers at our firm has spent years learning the ins and outs of Tennessee personal injury law.

 If you or a loved one has suffered at all following a pedestrian vs. car accident, we are here to help.
 With our main office located in Knoxville, TN, we are able to provide professional legal services to residents across the state of Tennessee.